Canadian Grand Prix

 The Circuit Gilles Villeneuve known previously as the Circuit Île Notre-Dame was built on a man-made island of Notre Dame was built and finished in 1978.
 It was the venue of the famous Expo ‘67.
 The various roads of the island were combined and modified to build the track.

-The circuit was designed in the winter of 1977 by Roger Peart, a British born engineer settled in Australia.
+The circuit was designed in the winter of 1977 by Roger Peart, a British-born engineer who settled in Australia.
 The FIA granted approval for the design in May 1978 and construction began in July that year.
 On 8 October 1978, the first Grand Prix was held on Circuit Île Notre-Dame.

 To the delight of the local spectators, Gilles Villeneuve, a Quebecer, won the inaugural World Championship race on the circuit.
 Upon Giles Villeneuve’s death in an accident while racing in a Grand Prix event in 1982, the Circuit was promptly renamed the Circuit Gilles Villeneuve.